tschf/index/README.md

 # (Repository) Index

-Lots of project names where the title might always be useful.
+Lots of project names where the title might not always be useful.
 Here is a list of my work (worth mentioning) with a brief description :)

 ## Go